dmunch/biscuit-js/README.md

-# biscuit-js | Vanilla JavaScript implementation
+# biscuit-js | Vanilla JavaScript implementation(s)

+Disclaimer: All this code here is experimental and for learning purposes.
+Use at your own risk and perils.

 This is a vanilla JavaScript implementation for handling very specific tasks on Biscuit authorization tokens.
 Mainly, this library supports token attenuation and adding of third-party blocks, signed by browser native Web Crypto API.